Payal-uiux/Task-3/README.md

-# UI/UX Task 1 – Freelance Platform Design (Future Interns Internship)
+# UI/UX Task 3 – Freelance App Design (Mobile & Desktop)

-This repository showcases **Task 1** created for the **Future Interns Internship Program**.
+This repository presents **Task 3** created for the **Future Interns Internship Program**.
-The task focuses on designing a **freelance platform specifically for UI/UX designers**, covering core user flows and interface layouts using **Figma**.
+The task involves designing a **freelance application for UI/UX designers**, with both **mobile and desktop versions**, focusing on usability, consistency, and modern UI practices.

 ---

 ## 🎯 Task Objective

-The goal of this task was to:
+The objective of this task was to:
-- Design a user-friendly **freelance platform** for UI/UX designers
+- Design a **freelance app platform** tailored for UI/UX designers
+- Create **responsive designs** for both mobile and desktop
-- Apply core **UI/UX principles** such as usability, hierarchy, and consistency
+- Apply strong **UI/UX fundamentals** including hierarchy, spacing, and accessibility
-- Create a clean and modern interface suitable for real-world products
+- Ensure a smooth and intuitive user experience across devices

 ---

 ## 🧩 Design Scope

-The design includes:
+The design covers:
-- Platform layout for freelancers and clients
+- Mobile and desktop layouts
-- Clear navigation and user flow
+- User onboarding and navigation flow
+- Project browsing and interaction UI
-- Modern UI components and spacing
+- Profile and dashboard interface
-- Consistent typography and color usage
+- Clean visual hierarchy and reusable components
-- Designer-focused user experience

 ---

-## 🛠 Tools Used
+## 🛠 Tools & Technologies

-- **Figma** – UI design and layout
+- **Figma** – UI/UX design and prototyping
+- **Design Systems** – Consistent components and styles
 - **UX Principles** – User-centered design approach

 ---